 - A four-week summer program is provided during July to help acclimate students to campus.
 It is mandatory and free to EOP students.

 TOEFL/ACT/GED: Score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a score of 17 on the ACT’s; OR a score of 2,750 or above on GED examination.
 GED recipients are required to provide composite SAT scores and high school transcripts up through their separation from high school.
 All applicants must be high school graduates or GED recipients.

-Transfers: Applicants should be “previously” EOP at another college and have a cumulative GPA of 2.5 or higher based upon full-time enrollment.
-Transfer applicants with less than one year (minimum of 24 credits) of previous college experience must have a cumulative GPA of 3.0 or higher for consideration.
+Transfers: Applicants must be “previously” EOP at another college.
+Applicants must have a minimum cumulative GPA of 2.5 or higher based upon full-time enrollment for one year for consideration.
+The strongest transfer candidates will have a cumulative GPA of a 3.0 or higher.